zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 A “central heating system” refers to a set of equip ment that sends heat throughout the entire house.
 Most houses have a cen tral heating system, at least most large houses where a furnace is used to heat u p the air which is then sent throughout the house to heat it up.
 There are some older houses that don’t have a central heating system.
 They have a little heatin g system in every room.

-I used to live in a small house that had one heater  in the middle of the house, and that was supposed to heat all of the rooms of t he house.
+I used to live in a small house that had one heater  in the middle of the house, and that was supposed to heat all of the rooms of the house.
 So you had to keep the doors open in order to have the heat go into the different rooms.
 That wasn’t really a central heating system.
 Central heating sy stems usually move the air through the house using fans that blow the air from  one part of the house to the other.

 In any case, Janice is having problems with the fur nace in their central heating system.
 She says they’re having problems not only w ith the radiators that are part of the boiler system, but also with the furnac e for the extension.
 Dan says, “You mean you have two different heating systems in  one house?”